 The Miao people play Lusheng (a reed-pipe wind instrument), sing and dance in the moonlight.
 The singles try to seek their love ones to express their feelings, which is as pure as the moonlight.

-The Deang ethnic minority celebrate the day in a way somehow similar to the Miao people.
+The Deang ethnic minority has a Mid-Autumn Festival custom somehow similar to the Miao people.
 They also play musical instrument, Hulusheng (a gourd-pipe wind instrument).
 Young women and men also express their love on this particular night.
 Some even get engaged by sending betel nuts and tea.

 Axi people, a branch of the Yi ethnic minority, gather together in an open place and dance the night away.
 The most exciting part is the love songs that are sang in antiphonal style by young women and men.
 Even the moon is touched by their expression.